iltommi/qdb-documentation/source/api/cpp.rst

         :param alias: A pointer to a null terminated string representing the entry's alias whose content is to be retrieved.
         :param content: A pointer to an user allocated buffer that will receive the entry's content.
-        :param content_length: A pointer to a size_t initialized with the length of the destination buffer, in bytes.
+        :param content_length: A pointer to a qdb_size_t initialized with the length of the destination buffer, in bytes.
 It will be updated with the length of the retrieved content, even if the buffer is not large enough to hold all the data.

         :returns: An error code of type :cpp:type:`qdb_error_t`

-    .. cpp:function:: size_t run_batch(qdb_operation_t * operations, size_t operations_count)
+    .. cpp:function:: qdb_size_t run_batch(qdb_operation_t * operations, qdb_size_t operations_count)

         Runs the provided operations in batch on the cluster.
 The operations are run in arbitrary order.